onthetunnel/Binance-Arbitrage-Bot/README.md

 # Binance-Arbitrage-Bot

-Bot that arbitrages between the ETH and BTC markets on Binance with the goal of winning ETH.
+Bot that arbitrages on Binance with the goal of earning ETH

 # how it works